p8queen/stock-rsi/README.md

 # stock-rsi

-Show a stock graph with dots when RSI &lt; n
+Show a stock graph with:

+- green dots when RSI &lt; n
+- red dots  when RSI > n